alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 end
 {% endhighlight %}

-Till now we have created everything we need to send out welcome email and milestone notification.
-We can see that the jobs expose three methods and they correspond to three methods in our notification service.
-Notification service is the place where all the real action is going on, all the business logic lives there.
-Notification service methods should be delayed, so we have created two jobs, each handling delaying of welcome emails and milesonte notification.
-We can now write the subscribers and and wire everything up.
+We have wrapped the service methods in two jobs, one handling batchmate notification and one handling welcome email.
+These jobs present interface similar as the underlying notification service.
+Lets just implment the subscribers to wire everything up.

 {% highlight ruby linenos %}
 # app/pub_sub/subscribers/registration/user.rb